Energy and Water Savings in Food and Beverage Wastewater Reuse

 Project Benefits

 California recognizes the relationship between water use and energy use.
 California food and beverage processors are large energy and consumers.
-This project has the potential to produce an energy efficient method for treating water at the source of its production.
+This project's innovation produced an energy efficient method for treating water at the source of its production.

 Affordability

-This technology would provide benefits to the site operator by decreasing costs for water consumption and electricity for pumping, by as much as 40 percent compared to the current leading technology.
+This technology can provide benefits to the site operator by decreasing costs for water consumption and electricity for pumping, by as much as 40 percent compared to the current leading technology.

 Environmental Sustainability